p-ssanders/tanzu-platform-demo/README.md

-#   Tanzu Community Edition Demo
+#   Tanzu Community Edition Platform Demo

 This repository contains configuration for demonstrating [Tanzu Community Edition](https://tanzucommunityedition.io/) by using it to build a platform.